nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 Here are some ways to help you find keywords:

 * Words you don't understand: These could be technical words or obscure words or words that seem not to make sense in a passage.
 If you find yourself not understanding a passage, it's because there are words in there that haven't come to terms with them.
 These could be your keywords.
-After you understand the passage (see below Fiding Their Terms), you can identify the keywords. _This sounds cyclical, but it works_.
+After you understand the passage (see below Finding Their Terms), you can identify the keywords. _This sounds cyclical, but it works_.
-* You know the word is a keyword and important to the author from your pervious experience in the subject matter.
+* You know the word is a keyword and important to the author from your previous experience in the subject matter.
 Just mark it, no more work to do.
 * Author underlines, bolds, itilizes or marks the word for you.
 * He may call your attention to the word by explicitly discussing its various senses and indicating the way he is going to use it here and there.
 Or he may emphasize the word by defining the thing that the word is used to name.
 * Stage I could help here: If you know what kind of book it is, what it is about as a whole, and what its major parts are, you are greatly aided in separating the technical vocabulary from the ordinary words.
 The author’s title, chapter headings, and preface may be useful in this connection.